NIEM/NIEM.github.io/community/health/tutorials/201/index.md

 ## Generate NIEM IEPD Subset

 Using NIEM element mappings usually requires a number of supporting classes, types and elements defined across the NIEM domains.
 However, most IEPD implementations don’t require the full breadth and depth of all the NIEM domain schema definitions.
-To ease assembling the necessary subset of the NIEM XML schema definitions (XSD) for a compliant IEPD, you may use the NIEM Schema Subset Generator tool (SSGT) available at <https://tools.niem.gov/niemtools/ssgt/index.iepd>.
+To ease assembling the necessary subset of the NIEM XML schema definitions (XSD) for a compliant IEPD, you may use the NIEM Schema Subset Generator tool (SSGT) available at <{{ site.data.links.ssgt }}>.

 The following figure shows the results for searching in the SSGT for the person class: